-Commingled funds and mutual funds are the same in some ways.
-Both bring all of an investor's assets into a centralized fund management system.
+Commingled funds and mutual funds share some similarities, such as both funds bring all of an investor's assets into a centralized fund management system.

 Commingled funds and mutual funds both consist of assets that come from multiple accounts, clients, or investors.
 Both types of funds typically invest in securities of the primary asset classes—stocks, bonds, and cash.

 Like mutual funds, commingled funds can be managed by a single manager or a team.
 The management decides which securities to buy for the portfolio and develops the strategies for growth.

-There are major ways the funds differ, as well.
-A major difference is that mutual funds tend to be easy for any single investor to buy into.
-You don't need to have a personal connection to those involved.
-Just find a broker that sells the mutual fund and place an order.
-Commingled funds, on the other hand, aren't as easy to trade in or out of.
-You usually must have a personal connection to the party that controls the funds.
-That could be working for an employer that offers a retirement plan of commingled funds.
+Despite the similarities, commingled funds and mutual funds have distinct differences.
+One major difference is that mutual funds tend to be easy to invest in for individuals.
+You don't need to have a connection to those involved.
+Instead, just find a broker that sells the mutual fund, and place an order.
+On the other hand, commingled funds aren't as easy to trade in or out of versus mutual funds.
+You usually must have a connection to the party that controls the funds, such as working for an employer that offers a retirement plan of commingled funds.

 The two types of funds are also governed by different agencies.
-Mutual funds must register with the Securities and Exchange Commission (SEC).
-Commingled funds do not.
+Mutual funds must register with the Securities and Exchange Commission (SEC), while commingled funds do not.
 The Office of the Comptroller of the Currency and state regulators oversee commingled funds.

 Commingled funds may offer their investors and prospective investors a summary plan description (SPD).
 Mutual funds must provide a prospectus.

 Pros and Cons of Commingled Funds